hassandiv/podcast/README.md

 ## Features

-- Search for podcasts from the Listen Notes API.
-- Search form to perform podcasts search.
+- Provide a search form to allow users to search for podcasts.
-- Display podcasts content in a responsive card design.
+- Podcasters information are displayed in a responsive card design.
-- Load more button at the bottom of the page that will load more podcasts when clicked, giving the user the simple decision to see more podcasts or to reach the page end.
+- Load more button at the bottom of the page that will load more podcasts when clicked.
-- Clear search button to clear the search results.
+- Include a "clear search" button to clear the search results.
-- Display message "no more podcasts" if the user have reached the total results.
+- Display a message stating "no more podcasts" if the total results have been reached.
-- Display message "no podcasts found, please try a different search" if the keywords doesn't match any search results.
+- Show a message stating "no podcasts found, please try a different search" if the search keywords do not match any results.
-- Display error message if an error occurs on the server.
+- If an error occurs on the server, display an error message.

 ## Usage

-- The searching podcasts web application has been deployed to a Heroku server and is available for online access using the following link:
+- The web application has been deployed to Heroku server and is available for online access via the following link:
 - https://search-podcasts.herokuapp.com/

 ## Installation